RakaDoank/uws-react-native/README.md

 ## Usage

-Since uws-react-native is a port of uWebSockets library for JavaScript, this library is really similar of how to use the [uWebSockets](https://github.com/uNetworking/uWebSockets) in C++, or the [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js) for Node.js.
+uws-react-native is just a port of uWebSockets library for JavaScript.
+So this library is really similar of how to use the [uWebSockets](https://github.com/uNetworking/uWebSockets) in C++, or the [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js) for Node.js.
 You can refer to the [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js) example, but **we recommend to create a server in `useEffect`**.

 This repository does also contain the [server example](https://github.com/RakaDoank/uws-react-native/blob/main/examples/app/src/screens/home/_use-server.ts).
 You can also refer to it, but it is currently for library development playground rather than proper example.